What is a Negative Prompt in AI?

 In natural language processing, a negative prompt could be used to avoid generating content with specific phrases, topics, or styles.
 By providing these negative guidelines, you can help the AI produce text that is more relevant, appropriate, and on-target.

-Negative prompts are a valuable tool in AI workflows, as they allow you to have more control over the output without having to manually sift through and edit the generated content.
+AI negative prompts are a valuable tool in workflows, as they allow you to have more control over the output without having to manually sift through and edit the generated content.
 By proactively specifying what to avoid, you can save time and effort while ensuring that the AI-generated results are more closely aligned with your goals.
+Here is how negative prompts influence the generation process:

 Benefits of Using Negative Prompts in AI